Want to create a healthy kitchen for diet success?

 1. Wheat & Gluten

-Label says: wheat, gluten, flour, rye, barley, bread, bread crumbs, etc.
+Label says: wheat, gluten, flour, rye, barley, bread, etc.

 Want to see drastic improvements with your health and experience rapid weight loss?
 Go gluten-free!

-Corn is the second most common GMO and is hidden in many processed foods.
+This is the second most common GMO and is hidden in many processed products.

-Healthy kitchen alternatives: Fresh organic corn is ok.
+Healthy kitchen: Fresh organic corn is ok.
 But, it’s still a grain and shouldn’t be a replacement for vegetables.
-Veggies or potatoes can replace corn as a side dish.
-Swap corn tortillas for Primal Wraps.
+Swap tortillas for Primal Wraps.
 Replace cornstarch with arrowroot powder.

-Soy is a GMO crop.
-It can contribute to excess estrogen, infertility, thyroid issues, mineral deficiencies, and more.
+Soy is a GMO crop that can contribute to excess estrogen, infertility, thyroid issues, mineral deficiencies, and more.

-Healthy kitchen alternatives: fermented soy such as soy sauce, tamari, natto, and miso.
+Healthy kitchen: fermented soy such as tamari, natto, and miso.

 4. Artificial Sweeteners

 Although calorie-free, artificial sweeteners promote weight gain.
-They can cause digestive issues, headaches, seizures, depression, joint pain, sleep problems, and diabetes.
-They’re also linked to heart disease and cancer.
+They can cause digestive issues, headaches, seizures, depression, joint pain, sleep problems, diabetes, and more.

 Label says: “sugar-free.”
 This includes aspartame, (NutraSweet, Equal), sucralose (Splenda), saccharin (Sweet’N Low), etc.